jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 ## Entitlements
-Dasbhoard supports these Entitlement Rules:
+Dashboard supports these Entitlement Rules:

 - **Full**: Everything in the Dashboard is visible to the User